-another "special figure" plank and closeup (details below)
+another near-crotch plank and closeup (details below)

 end grain of several planks; details below.
 The right-most plank is the "special figure" one and its end grain closeup is shown in the set above